 Question 9: TIVA/middle ear surgery

-A new question but with some previously asked and common topics.
+A new question covering some common topics that have been asked previously.
 It was generally answered well apart from why you should use effect site concentration with the Schneider TCI model.

 Question 10: PONV